Temporary Resident Visa for Canada

 When you speak with Immigroup regarding a Visitor Visa to Canada, we will advise you which of these requirements you most need to stress that you meet given your background and circumstances.
 We will also tell you of any additional requirements that apply to your situation.

-What are the requirements for Family Members?
+What are the requirements for Family Members accompanying you on a visitor visa?

 For a TRV (Visitor Visa) application, ‘family members’ means your spouse or common-law partner, your dependent children, and their dependent children (your grandchildren).